kazurayam/KS_TestSuiteCollection_two_approaches/docs/index.md

 The LowRiseProject equips only 1 Test Suite `TS1` and 1 Test Suite Collection `TSC0`.
 The `TSC0` invokes the `TS1` 6 times with different combination of **Run with** parameter and **Profile** parameter.
 Cool!

-In my humble opinion, the approach of the LowRiseProject is ordinary.
+In my humble opinion, the approach of the LowRiseProject is usual.
 I believe that the Katalon originally designed the product with the approach of the LowRiseProject in mind.

-In my humble opinion, the approach of the HighRiseProject is extraordinary.
+In my humble opinion, the approach of the HighRiseProject is unusual.
 You should not take this approach.
 If you have got a project already high rise, then I would recommend you to reform your project low rise.

 ## Terminologies